dleunji/dleunji/README.md

 - 🐣 Language : C/C++, Python, Javascript
 - 🤔 I'm interested in collaborating for Open Source
 - 📫 How to reach me : lej970703@naver.com
 - ✨ I'd appreciate any feedbacks on my repos.
-Leave issues anytime!
+Leave me issues anytime!

 <!--
 **dleunji/dleunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.